AmruthaKarnati/Java_tasks/01_Student_Grade_Tracker/Readme.md

 # Task 1: Student Grade Tracker

-A Java-based application developed during the CodeAlpha internship to input, manage, and analyze student grades efficiently.
+A Java-based application developed to input, manage, and analyze student grades efficiently.
 This project focuses on data collection, basic statistical computation, and clean data presentation.

 ## 📌 Features
 * **Grade Management:** Input and manage grades for a single student or a batch of students.